The Beth Lists

 Picture

-We arrived in the afternoon and parked in front of the curious stone and timber restaurant.
 We looked above the windows and saw the white, inverted cast iron stove legs, that gave the place its name.
 The wooden door with all its odd growths, was just a hint of what was inside.

 Gnarly Roots, Stumps & Limbs